goekezie/CloudArchitecture/README.md

 # CloudArchitecture
-This repo contains environmrnts I setup in the cloud (aws/azure) using automation tools like  terraform and cloudformation.
+This repo contains environments I setup in the cloud (aws/azure) using automation tools like  terraform and cloudformation.
 The yaml files can be found in the respective folders.
 Some require more context like the ones below;

 ## Kubernetes The Not SO Hard Way